The Ultimate Guide to Personal Branding Photography

 It will save you time (and money)

 If you're like me, you will have wasted time scrolling through your phone for half decent selfies or historic photos to use to accompany a post.
-Or, just as frustrating, spent half an hour taking selfies only to reject all of them.
+Or, just as frustrating, you may have spent half an hour taking selfies only to reject all of them.
 Having a bank of beautiful, high quality images to draw on for your website and socials will save you the time and hassle of trying to do it yourself.

 It will give you a strong and consistent brand image